sshaw/git-link/README.md

 [![MELPA](http://melpa.org/packages/git-link-badge.svg)](http://melpa.org/#/git-link)

-Interactive Emacs functions that create URLs for files and commits in GitHub/Bitbucket/GitLab/... repositories. `git-link` returns the URL for the current buffer's file location at the current line number or active region.  `git-link-commit` returns the URL for a commit.
+Interactive Emacs functions that create URLs for files and commits in GitHub/Bitbucket/GitLab/... repositories.

+`git-link` returns the URL for the current buffer's file location at the current line number or active region.

+`git-link-commit` returns the URL for the commit at point.

 URLs are added to the kill ring.

 ## Usage